na-na-hi/renget/archive/hdg-nai-v3.md

 - New inpainting model
 - Focuses on tags placed closer to the start of the prompt (per https://docs.novelai.net/image/models.html#novelai-diffusion-anime-v3)
 - **Produces much better imagery overall**
-- **Recognizes and responds to many more tags overall**
+- **Recognizes and responds to many more tags overall** (`x-ray` is a good examples of this -- previously impossible with V1)

 # How
 #### How do I use this model?
 1. Visit https://novelai.net and register an account.
 2. Purchase a subscription ("**Manage Account**" on homepage) or some virtual currency (Anlas, via https://novelai.net/image).
 	- Unless you're just trying this out or expect to generate very few images, it is highly recommended to purchase the highest subscription tier (Opus).
-This is $25 USD, but as a special perk, it provides unlimited generations for gens that are 1 megapixel in size.
+This is $25 USD, but as a special perk, it provides unlimited generations for gens that are 1 megapixel in size (the default portrait, landscape, and square resolutions).
 3. Generate images.

 More information on how to use the model can be found in NAI's official docs. https://docs.novelai.net/image.html